JanssenProject/jans/docs/janssen-server/developer/agama/flows-navigation-ui.md

 The data model (injected _map_) is attached some additional keys for convenience:

 - `webCtx`.
 It gives easy access to often needed bits like current path, locale, etc. This is a Java object you can inspect [here](https://github.com/JanssenProject/jans/blob/main/jans-auth-server/agama/engine/src/main/java/io/jans/agama/engine/service/WebContext.java).
-Take a look at the getters; writing `${webCtx.contextPath}` in a template will insert the result of calling method `getContextPath` - normally the string `/jans-auth`.
+Take a look at the getters; writing `${webCtx.contextPath}` in a template will insert the result of calling method `getContextPath` - normally the string `/jans-auth`

-- `msgs`.
-It gives access to the localized messages of jans-auth application.
-Some developers might know this as the "internationalization labels" or "resource bundle" of an application.
-This is a collection of `.properties` files where common UI-related messages in different languages can be found.
-A message (label) is identified by a key, so in a template `${msgs.<KEY>}` could be used.
-As most keys in resource bundles have dot characters, the alternative notation `${webCtx["KEY"]}` works better for FreeMarker, for example `${msgs["login.errorMessage"]}`.

 - `cache`.
 Allows developers to retrieve values already stored in the Jans configured cache, e.g. `${cache.myKey}`.
 To avoid template errors in case of a cache miss, you can use Freemarker's safeguard [expressions](https://freemarker.apache.org/docs/dgui_template_exp.html#dgui_template_exp_missing).
-Note you cannot store/modify values in the cache from templates.
+Note you cannot store/modify values in the cache from templates

+- `labels` and `msgs`.
+These give access to localized messages.
+They are useful when templates have to render different texts depening on user context, such as country and language.
+Learn more [here](./advanced-usages.md#localization-and-internationalization)

 ### Assets handling